Graduate Student Core Preceptorship

-Eligibility: Graduate School of Arts and Sciences students in the humanities and social sciences who will have completed the M.Phil. and defended their dissertation prospectus by May 2020 are invited to apply for Core Curriculum Preceptorships in Literature Humanities and Contemporary Civilization.
+Eligibility: Graduate School of Arts and Sciences students in the humanities and social sciences who will have completed the M.Phil. and defended their dissertation prospectus by May 2021 are invited to apply for Core Curriculum Preceptorships in Contemporary Civilization and Literature Humanities.

 Application consists of submission by the applicant of:

 1) COVER LETTER: Your cover letter must contain the following information:

 - year of registration in GSAS in 2020-2021;

 - date your M.Phil. was received or is expected;